opentox/loael-paper/loael.md

 ### Preprocessing

-Chemical structures (represented as SMILES [@doi:10.1021/ci00057a005]) in both datasets were checked for correctness.
+Chemical structures (represented as SMILES [@doi:10.1021/ci00057a005]) in both databases were checked for correctness.
 When syntactically incorrect or missing SMILES were generated from other identifiers (e.g names, CAS numbers).
 Unique smiles from the OpenBabel library [@OBoyle2011] were used for the identification of duplicated structures.

-Studies with undefined or empty LOAEL entries were removed from the datasets.
-LOAEL values were converted to mmol/kg_bw/day units and rounded to five significant digits.
+Studies with undefined or empty LOAEL entries were removed from the databases LOAEL values were converted to mmol/kg_bw/day units and rounded to five significant digits.
 For prediction, validation and visualisation purposes -log10 transformations are used.